xieyuheng/inner/notes/00006-peirce-s-pragmatic-theory-about-knowledge.md

 - belief := that upon which a man is prepared to act.

-- logic := the system we use to express beliefs.
+- logic := the system (or language) in which we express our beliefs.

 - judgment := an attitude that a person takes towards expressions.